Captain Sensible: Early life

 Raymond Ian Burns was born in Balham, London, on 24 April 1954.
 He went to Stanley Technical School for Boys in South Norwood, Croydon.
 The first musical instrument he played was a Bontempi organ.
 Growing up, he listened to Brian Auger, Syd Barrett, Small Faces, Egg, Stray, Soft Machine and the Groundhogs.

+His father hailed from the Gorbals in Glasgow.

+His brother, Phil Burns, was a vocalist in Johnny Moped.

 The Damned

-Originally a member of the Johnny Moped band, Captain Sensible joined the Damned in 1976 on the suggestion of his colleague Rat Scabies, the band's drummer, filling a number of positions during his tenure (including bassist, lead guitarist and keyboardist), and eventually becoming the band's main songwriter following the departure of Brian James.
+Originally a member of the Johnny Moped band, Captain Sensible joined the Damned in 1976 on the suggestion of his colleague Rat Scabies, the band's drummer.
+He filled a number of positions during his tenure (including bassist, lead guitarist and keyboardist), and eventually becoming the band's main songwriter following the departure of Brian James.

+The nickname Captain Sensible was ironic, as he was known for wild antics and mischievous behavior.
+Early in the Damned's history they toured France with singer Sean Tyla during 1976.
+Tyla observed Burns covered in food scraps and reeking of spilt beer after a particularly busy evening and commented: “You’ve got a right bloody captain sensible there”.

 Captain Sensible left in the 1980s to concentrate on solo projects, and studied in West Sussex but rejoined in 1996 after Scabies left, and co-wrote Grave Disorder, the band's first new studio album for eight years, in 2001.
 He continues to tour and record with the band.